 Most benches, swings, or gliders become central components of your outdoor design.
 Because of this it is important to choose a weather-resistant material that is supportive, comfy, and will withstand years of exposure to the elements without breaking down or falling apart.
 There are many popular types of materials to choose from depending on your budget.

 Here are the main points to consider for each of these material types:

-Pine and other softwoods are among the most affordable outdoor furniture material options, making them appealing on first glance.
+Pine and other softwoods are among the most affordable outdoor furniture material options, making them appealing at first glance.
 However, softwoods do not age well in outdoor environments, and dent, crack, and scratch easily.
 You will need to restain and revarnish softwoods on a regular basis in order for them to last longer than a year.
 Serious buyers should avoid softwoods.

-Hardwoods like oak are a sturdier option than softwoods, and can last for years Because of this they are also more expensive.
+Hardwoods like oak are a sturdier option than softwoods and can last for years.
+Because of this, they are also more expensive.
 Hardwoods are fairly resilient and durable but must be treated and protected if kept outside.
 Owners of hardwood furniture should restain and revarnish hardwoods on a semi-regular basis.

 Aluminum is rising in popularity as a material choice for outdoor furniture because it is durable yet lightweight, so you can move the furniture around easily.
 Aluminum is easy to maintain and is resistant to many aging and damaging effects of weather exposure.
 But, aluminum is vulnerable to wind gusts due to its lightweight quality.